Complete Guide to Improving Credit Score

 • Contact creditors in advance if you know you will not be able to make a payment on time; they may forgive a late payment or offer flexible options to help you manage your debt.

-• Set up autopay or payment reminders to avoid missing due dates.
+• Set up auto-pay or payment reminders to avoid missing due dates.

 If you already have missed payments on your record, there’s no point in fretting over them.
 Know that their impact lessens over time.
-Starting good payment habits now will improve your credit score over time
+Starting good payment habits now will improve your credit score over time.

-#4.
-Reduce Your Credit Utilization
+2. Reduce Your Credit Utilization

+Your credit utilization ratio is the second most important factor in your credit score.
 Keeping your utilization low shows lenders that you can manage your finances responsibly.
 You should aim to keep your credit utilization below 30%, but lower is better.

-To calculate your credit utilization, you need to divide net credit card balances by the total credit limit and then, multiply by 100.
+To calculate your credit utilization, you need to divide net credit card balances by the total credit limit and then multiply by 100.
+For example, if you have a total credit limit of $10,000 across all credit cards and you owe $3,000, your utilization is 30%.

 To ensure a lower utilization, many people choose to make small payments throughout the month or pay their full balance before their statement is generated.
 You should also avoid making large purchases on your credit cards.

-#5.
-Keep Old Credit Accounts Open
+3. Keep Old Credit Accounts Open

 It might seem odd, but keeping old credit cards open can help your credit history and utilization.